Ventilation and Wind Studies

 For mechanically conditioned spaces, we can determine the optimum HVAC system layout (diffuser and extraction placement as well as airflow rates and direction).
 Such analysis is often required for commercial buildings with novel system design or demanding requirements, e.g. data centres.
 It also enables the HVAC designer to design systems which most effectively complement passive heating and cooling strategies (hybrid systems).
 Finally, we can determine the combined effect of the overall system, on occupant thermal comfort.

-We also conduct specialist smoke CFD studies to inform fire protection design in large commercial buildings, parking garages etc.
+We also conduct specialist smoke [CFD] studies to inform fire protection design in large commercial buildings, parking garages etc. See our case study featuring a smoke ventilation analysis of a 27 000 m² parking garage.